CDCgov/dibbs-aws/README.md

 - _terraform.state_

 **Deploy Your ECS Module with `./deploy`**
-* It is highly recommended to create a new directory per environment that is launched, to do so run `cp terraform/implementation/ecs terraform/implementation/{insertEnvironmentName}`.
+* It is highly recommended to create a new directory per environment that is launched, to do so run `cp terraform/implementation/ecs terraform/implementation/<ENVIRONMENT>`.
   * The benefits of doing this reduces the likelyhood of conflicts and allows each environment to run different versions of the same module.
-* To run your ECS Module Changes in your local terminal, navigate to your working directory, ` cd terraform/implementation/ecs/` or `cd terraform/implementation/{insertEnvironmentName}`
+* To run your ECS Module Changes in your local terminal, navigate to your working directory, ` cd terraform/implementation/ecs/` or `cd terraform/implementation/<ENVIRONMENT>`
-* In your terminal run the deploy script for your designated environment `./deploy.sh -e {insertEnvironmentName}`.\
+* In your terminal run the deploy script for your designated environment `./deploy.sh -e <ENVIRONMENT>`.

-_**Note**_: The _-e_ tag stands for environment and you can specify `dev`, `stage`, `prod`, this can match your environment naming convention. or whatever environment your team desires.
+_**Note**_: The _-e_ tag stands for environment and you can specify `dev`, `test`, `prod`, this can match your `<ENVIRONMENT>` naming convention. or whatever environment your team desires.

 - [Return to Table of Contents](#table-of-contents)